 Notice of Preparation (NOP) and Scoping Meeting

-Notice of Preparation: The City of Corona, as Lead Agency, requests that responsible and trustee agencies respond in a manner consistent with § 15082(b) of the CEQA Guidelines.
-Pursuant to CEQA § 21080.4, responsible agencies must submit any comments in response to this notice no later than 30 days after receipt.
-Comments in response to this notice must be submitted in writing at the address below at the close of the 30-day NOP review period, by 5:00 p.m on September 14, 2018:
+Notice of Preparation: The City of Corona, as Lead Agency, requested that responsible and trustee agencies respond in a manner consistent with § 15082(b) of the CEQA Guidelines.
+Pursuant to CEQA § 21080.4, responsible agencies were required to submit any comments in response to this notice no later than 30 days after receipt.
+Comments in response to this notice closed on September 14, 2018 at 5 p.m.

-Scoping Meeting: The City will hold a scoping meeting in conjunction with this NOP in order to present the project and the EIR process and to provide an opportunity for agency representatives and the public to assist the lead agency in determining the scope and content of the environmental analysis for the EIR.
-The Scoping Meeting will be held on August 30, 2018 at 7:00 p.m. to 8:30 p.m. at the Circle City Center, 365 North Main Street, Corona, 92880 .
+Scoping Meeting: The City will held a scoping meeting in conjunction with this NOP in order to present the project and the EIR process and to provide an opportunity for agency representatives and the public to assist the lead agency in determining the scope and content of the environmental analysis for the EIR.
+The Scoping Meeting was held on August 30, 2018 at 7:00 p.m. at the Circle City Center, 365 North Main Street, Corona, 92880.

 The City hosted a General Plan Healthy Community meeting on June 21, 2018.
 In advance of the community meeting, we invited the community to participate in taking a brief survey to prioritize issues about community health.
 The information received from the survey assisted the city in preparing for the community meeting and eventually creating goals and policies in the General Plan that would promote making Corona a healthier community.